 A. Dallas uses chlorine and ammonia together to form chloramines to kill germs and to maintain a disinfection residual in the distribution system.
-Dallas uses chloramines instead of chlorine alone because chlorine can react with organic matter in water to create THMs (trihalomethanes), which are suspected of being factors in causing some forms of cancer and birth defects.
+DWU uses chloramines to minimize the formation of THMs (trihalomethanes).
+THMs are suspected of being factors in causing some forms of cancer and birth defects.
 Dallas water has levels of THMs below the limits set by state and federal governments.